 Good Mileage on a Used Car

 Everyone looks at mileage when shopping for used cars.
-However, what exactly constitutes as good mileage on a used car and is mileage really that important to the dependability of a pre-owned vehicle?
+The odometer may even be the first thing to catch your eye when you step inside.
+What exactly constitutes as good mileage on a used car and is mileage really that important to the dependability of a pre-owned vehicle?

-Check out our guide below to find out.
+Check out Val-U-Line®'s guide below to find out.